wb14123/blog/jekyll/_posts/2024-09-13-SBT-Task-to-Build-Frontend-Components.markdown

 }.taskValue
 ```

-Here we added some steps when SBT generate resource files: first we let it run `webpack` task we defined above, then copy all the files under `js/dist` to `webview/static/dist` under generated resources.
-Here resources means Java resource files, like the files under `src/main/resources`, but auto generated to `target/scala-2.13/resource_managed` and will be packaged together as resource files.
+Here we added some steps when SBT generates resource files: first we let it run the `webpack` task we defined above, then copy all the files under `js/dist` to `webview/static/dist` under generated resources.
+Here resources means Java resource files, like the files under `src/main/resources`, but auto-generated to `target/scala-2.13/resource_managed` and will be packaged together as resource files.

 So when you run `sbt package` here, the generated jar package will include all those files as resource files.
-For example, in my project, the generated jar package have these if you open it with vim (which can view zipped package):
+For example, in my project, the generated jar package has these if you open it with vim (which can view zipped packages):

 ```
 81663 webview/static/dist/f20305dee9d396fea5c7.ttf